About suicide

 People who die by suicide don’t necessarily want to end their lives.
 They often want to stop significant or unbearable mental, emotional or physical pain.
 They want to end their suffering or put an end to a situation that seems overwhelming to them.

 If you or someone you know is struggling with thoughts of suicide or suicide-related behaviours, you’re not alone.
-Learn more about the warning signs and how to ask for help.
+Learn more about how and when to get help.

 How to talk about suicide